Jeff Gorell: California Assembly (2010-2014)

 In the state's first primary election under the new top-two open primary on June 5, 2012, Gorell received 58.1% of the vote, beating Eileen MacEnery, who received 23.3% of the vote, and Thomas Mullens, who received 18.6% of the vote.
 In the November 6, 2012, general election, Gorell went on to defeat MacEnery after receiving 52.9% of the vote.

 Legislation

-Gorell is considered a moderate to conservative Republican.
 In early 2014, he introduced paperwork to begin a ballot measure that would end the high-speed rail development in California, arguing that "California cannot afford to pay for a high-speed train system that will cost more than $100 billion at a time when prisoners are being released from prisons and taxpayers are being asked to dig deeper into their own pockets to pay for basic service."
+He served on several committees.
 In 2014, Gorell introduced the Drone Privacy Protection Bill, which would ban warrant-less spying by police drones in many cases.
 The bill passed both houses of the California legislature, but was vetoed by Governor Jerry Brown.